-All faculty members who work halftime or more are eligible for Teacher Retirement or Optional Retirement Plan.
+All faculty members who work halftime or more are eligible for Teacher Retirement (TRS) or Optional Retirement Plan (ORP).
 Faculty are required to participate and, once enrolled, the plan is irrevocable.
 If a member receives one-half or more of a month's salary, the actual salary paid will be listed and the contributions will be deducted.
-Member contribution will be 5% of the total monthly salary.
-Member contributions are tax sheltered.
+Member contributions are tax sheltered and may change every year.